SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

    * __Permissions__ - If you want to know the permissions of each list item on the farm, you can get that information by selecting the __Permissions check box__ and setting the Load Depth to list item.
 You can also select the __Active Directory Group Members__ check box if you wish to load members of the AD groups.

 1. Select the snapshot target.
     Again, this step will be skipped unless you chose the Custom snapshot mode.
-You can choose your target to be the entire farm, Web application, site collection or specific subsites.
+You can choose your target to be an entire farm, Web application, site collection or specific subsites.

 1. Click Next and the loading will start.
 Wait for the SPDocKit wizard to finish, then SharePoint [farm settings](#internal/get-to-know-spdockit/farm-explorer-screen/farm-explorer-reports) and [permission reports](#internal/get-to-know-spdockit/permissions-reports-screen) will be ready for use!